TEKS4430/Spring-2026_project/README.md

 # Spring-2026_Groupwork

-Here is a **clear and natural English translation** suitable for MSc-level course instructions while preserving the structure and meaning of the original text.

----

 # Group Project – Autonomous Cyber-Physical System

 During the course, students will complete a **group project** in which each group designs and develops an **autonomous cyber-physical system** for a process of their choice.
 The process may relate to, for example, **industry, logistics, transportation, service robotics, environmental monitoring**, or another application area.
 Groups are free to choose both the **application domain** and the **solution they wish to implement**.